Senior airman: History

-The ranks of senior airman and sergeant held the same pay grade, but sergeants were expected to supervise other airmen as part of their duties as non-commissioned officers.
+The ranks of senior airman and sergeant held the same pay grade (E-4), but sergeants were expected to supervise other airmen as part of their duties as non-commissioned officers.
 As with any change in policy, many airmen supported this change, while others protested.
 Those Air Force members against the change protested that the rank of sergeant prepared airmen for transition to staff sergeant, and that new staff sergeants would therefore be less well-trained for their new position.
 In addition, senior airmen who complete Airman Leadership School may be expected to supervise lower-ranking airmen but are not considered non-commissioned officers and therefore have limited authority.
 Air Force personnel who supported the change argued that proper leadership training eliminated the need for a separate rank within the pay grade; moreover, the rank created disparity between individuals earning the same pay and benefits and, often, performing the same duties, since often there were no additional junior airmen in a given duty section for a new buck sergeant to supervise.
+While this may have been controversial in the Air Force, the U.S. Army has had E-4 Specialists and E-4 Corporals since 1959, with Corporals being an NCO and Specialists being a junior soldier.
+Both get paid the same.

 Senior airmen are the lowest USAF rank eligible for selection as USAF recruiters, and (before the fall of 2013) as military training instructors for USAF basic military training.

 As of 1998, the USAF and the US Space Force are the only United States military services that do not have a non-commissioned officer rank at the E-4 pay grade.
 Previously, from 1947 to 1952, and from late 1968 or early 1969 to 1997, the rank of sergeant (E-4) was a non-commissioned officer rank in the USAF.
-In the interim, from 1952 to at least early 1968, the paygrade rank was titled "airman first class".
+In the interim, from 1952 to at least early 1968, the pay grade rank was titled "airman first class".